-The Book (Spoken TIE A1-B1 and Spoken and Written TIE B2-C2) Task Presentation / discussion on a book or graded reader (both A1-B1 and B2-C2 Spoken TIE) and Writing about the book (B2-C2 Written TIE only) Task type Prepared (candidates have selected a book / graded reader of their choice) Task description Candidates must be able to talk about their book for at least 2 minutes, describing the type of book, telling the story, describing the characters, the front cover, explaining the themes of the book etc., then answers the Examiner's questions.
-The other candidate is asked to listen, comment and ask at least two questions of their own.
-The Candidates then read a paragraph/excerpt selected by the Examiner, summarise it and answer some questions specific to the paragraph/excerpt.
-At B2-C2, candidates are also expected to be able to write about the book in the Written TIE.
-Materials The book Sample questions At the whole text level (global) What is the book about?
+The Book (Spoken TIE A1-B1 and Spoken and Written TIE B2-C2) Task Presentation / discussion on a book or graded reader (both A1-B1 and B2-C2 Spoken TIE) and Writing about the book (B2-C2 Written TIE only) Task type Prepared (Candidates have selected a book / graded reader of their choice) Task description Candidates must be able to talk about their book for at least 2 minutes, describing the type of book, telling the story, describing the characters, the front cover, explaining the themes of the book etc., then answers the Interlocutor's questions.
+The other Candidate is asked to listen, comment and ask at least two questions of their own.
+At B2-C2, Candidates are also expected to be able to write about the book in the Written TIE.
+Materials The book Sample questions What is the book about?
 Where does it take place?
 Why did you choose this book?
 Did you enjoy reading your book?
 Would you recommend this book to a friend?
 Why/why not?
 Can you describe the main character in the book?
 Would you like to read another book by the same author?
 Why/why not?
-At the paragraph level (detail) What feelings do you think the author tried to evoke in the reader in this paragraph?
-What does the phrase 'insert phrase' mean?